A "bytebeat" synthesizer, translates simple code expressions into 8-bit generative stereo audio in real-time.

 Long-press the play/stop button to start/stop recording.
 New recordings show up in the library (# button), where you can Audio Copy or open them in other apps.
 You can also access the recordings through iTunes file sharing if you want to use them on your computer.

-If the current code uses the variable c, it will be evaluated twice: once for the left channel with c=0, and once for the right channel with c=1.
+, it will be evaluated twice: once for the left channel with c=0, and once for the right channel with c=1.

 Because the earlier expressions can set variables which are then used in the last expression: